Walshyy15/tipjar/NETLIFY_DEPLOY.md

 Before deploying, you'll need to set up the following environment variables in Netlify:

-- `GEMINI_API_KEY`: Your Google Gemini API key for OCR functionality
+- `NANONETS_API_KEY`: Your Nanonets OCR API key for OCR functionality
 - `SESSION_SECRET`: A secure random string for session encryption

 To set these up: